 By Hans Westerheim, Senior Adviser, Intelligent Transport Systems, SINTEF Digital

-How do European cities look at their own needs, capabilities and constraints when it comes to deploy technology for a better transport system?
-These changes pose a set of questions related to urban transport including: What are cities’ transport related challenges?
-Do European cities have strategies and plans on how technology might support local authorities in achieving better transport and traffic management?
-How can technology possibly support cities?
-What must cities do to be able to understand and adopt new technology?
+How do European cities look at their own needs, capabilities and constraints when it comes to deploying technology for a better transport system?
+These changes pose a set of questions related to urban transport: What are cities’ transport related challenges?
+Do European cities have strategies and plans for how technology might support local authorities in achieving better transport and traffic management?
+How can technology possibly support cities in this?
+What must the cities do to be able to understand and adopt new technology?

-The CIMEC project addressed these issues by collecting experiences, reflections and ideas from several European cities.
-This was done by means of two on-line surveys and a set of eight local and regional workshops.
-The project aimed to be the voice of cities, not having technology as a starting point, rather the concerns and the needs of cities were the focus.
-The target actors for the surveys and the workshops were not, as often has been the case, road traffic managers only.
-The project invited representatives from emergency services, public transport planners, and freight operators together with city transport secretaries.
+The H2020 European project CIMEC (C-ITS for Mobility in European Cities) is addressing these issues through exploring experiences, reflections and ideas from European cities, provided via on-line surveys and a set of eight local and regional workshops.
+The project ambition is to enable the voice of the cities, not having the technology as a starting point, but rather the concerns and the needs of the cities.
+The surveys and workshops targeted a broad range of stakeholders, including representatives from emergency services, the public transport sector, freight operators as well as the city transport planners and managers.

-The CIMEC project focused on cooperative intelligent transport systems, C-ITS, as enabling technology.
-The C-ITS technology is information and communication technology applied for road transport, enabling road infrastructure and vehicles to communicate.
-It is the facilitator for automated vehicles and automated driving.
+The CIMEC project focuses on cooperative intelligent transport systems, C-ITS, as enabling technology.
+The C-ITS technology is information and communication technology applied for transport, enabling the transport infrastructure, vehicles and individual (road) users to communicate.
+It is a facilitator for automated vehicles and automated driving.

-The workshops gave a good opportunity to explore the challenges and enabled the participants to discuss in more detail the situations in their own cities and the negative effects of the challenges for each actor in the city.
-For example, congestion causes problems for emergency vehicles, especially in crossings and also causes problems for public transport.
-For some cities, it is clear that some problems caused by congestion often lead to even more use of private cars, when the trust in public transport was weakened.
+In an online survey, cities identified road congestion, air pollution, traffic safety and the quality of public transport as main challenges in urban transport.
+The workshops gave a good opportunity to explore these challenges further; the participants discussed in more detail what issues in their own city are linked to, like congestion, and the associated challenges and negative effects for the different actors in the city.
+Congestion causes problems for emergency vehicles, especially in crossings.
+It also causes problems for public transport.
+For some cities, problems caused by congestion could lead to even more use of private cars, as confidence in public transport services is weakened.

-The issues that were linkable to C-ITS as technology were presented as use cases.
-The outcome was 18 use cases, each describing a situation in urban road transport that can be improved by means of deployment of C-ITS technology.
-Hence, all the use cases address situations involving two-way communication between vehicles in transport and the road infrastructure.
-They also address situations where the city as an authority–or an infrastructure manager–can actually influence the situation.
-None of the use cases have explicitly been addressed as the only possible solution for improvement of the situation.
+Discussions identified a range of relevant issues and potential areas for application of technology.
+From this process, at total of 18 use cases have been derived, each describing a situation in urban transport that can be improved by means of deployment of C-ITS technology.
+All the use cases describe a near future ICT service including the use of C-ITS.
+None of the use cases have explicitly been addressed with C-ITS as the only possible solution for improvement of the situation.

-The set of uses case gives an overview of how C-ITS can be implemented to address the challenges, however, cites saw some barriers against deployment of C-ITS.
+The set of uses case gives an overview on how C-ITS can possibly be implemented to address transport related challenges faced by cities.
+However, cities saw some barriers against deployment of C-ITS.

-The political issues covered the fact that national regulation in most countries does not keep up with the development in technology.
-Very few European cities are in a position to make their own regulations where national ones are missing.
+The political and legal issues relate to the fact that national regulations in most countries do not keep up with development in technology.
+Very few European cities are in the position to make their own regulations where national ones are missing.

-Where cities can influence most is the organisational barrier.
-They were expressed by means of having too many actors in the city addressing transport, addressing infrastructure and being responsible for planning and development of a city.
-This is linked with a lack of good communication between the actors.
+Cities can have the biggest impact on reducing organisational barriers.
+These barriers are related to having too many actors in the city addressing transport, infrastructure those responsible for planning and development of the city, and a lack of good communication and coordination between the actors.

-The CIMEC project also addressed the C-ITS deployment in cities from a supplier’s point of view.
-The results implicated that there is a need for further activities to bring the suppliers and the cities closer together.
+The CIMEC project also addresses the C-ITS deployment in cities from the suppliers’ perspective.
+The findings indicate that there is a need for further activities to bring the suppliers and the cities closer together.

-Cities in Spain, France, Germany, Norway and United Kingdom participated in the workshops with the entire project supported by the H2020 research programme of the European Commission.
+Stakeholders from cities in Spain, France, United Kingdom, Germany, Austria and Scandinavia participated in the workshops.
+The CIMEC project is funded by the H2020 research programme of the European Commission.